pikatoste/test.sh/README.md

 * INCLUDE_PATH

   A colon separated list of include locations.
-Each location can be:
+Each location is a file glob.

-  * A file
-  * A glob
-  * A directory

   The default value is '$TESTSH_DIR/$INCLUDE_GLOB:$TEST_SCRIPT_DIR/$INCLUDE_GLOB'.